 IMPLEMENTATION PLAN Focus Area Project Actions/Activities Key Role Players and Other Stakeholders Estimated Budget Term Priority Product Knowledge The Development of a Tourist Centre and Curio Shop Establish a theme and inspired tourism information office in Port Durnford area, inclusive of a curio shop.
 ULM, KCDM, UCTO, EDTEA R1,5m Long - term HIGH Develop an arts and craft centre for training local people interested in arts and craft making.
 DAC, EDTEA, ULM Long - term Establish an outdoor entertainment area with cultural themed activities such as music, dance, poetry and storytelling.
-DAC, EDTEA, ULM Jdget1,5mLong-termLong-termLong-termShort-termLong-termLong-termShort-term0,5mShort-term • Establish a tourism business support service kiosk inside the information centre for general enquiries and requests relating to tourism.
-ULM, KCDM, UCTO, EDTEA Establish a Restaurant in Port Durnford to sell Local cuisine and food outlets, focused on fresh seafood sales.
-UCTO, ULM • Ensure that Tour guides and Tour operators are always readily available to assist walk-in tourists at the information centre.
-UCTO The Development of a Suitable Tourist Signage • Develop proper tourism signage in and around the identified tourist sites within the proposed uMhlathuze Tourism Route.
-EDTEA, KCDM, ULM R0,5m Tourism Route Development • Establish a formal Tourism Route Committee for the planning, coordination and implementation phases of the Route.
-ULM, KCDM, UCTO, EDTEA R0,2m MEDIUN Conduct solid market research internally (tourism unit within the municipality) that identifies key target markets and their needs - this must be done on an ongoing basis to be ULM - responsive to trends and shifts in markets.
-Use in-house resources and capacity (within the tourism unit) to scrutinise the assets to determine the unique selling features of the area and then develop a macro level strategic plan to consolidate tourism planning for the area.
-ULM, UCTO, KDCM Long term Short- term Short- term Long term Long

-Determine the size of the membership base for suppliers on the route - the buy-in of these members is critical to the success of the route for they are the ultimate delivery agents of the experience.
-It is important to ensure the product mix is diverse and does not over-represent any of the sectors (i.e. accommodations) as visitors will expect that all aspects of their experience will be available.
-Establish a clear brand identity for the route and then market this according to the targets UCTO, ULM UCTO, ULM, TKZN Short- term Short- term identified.
+DAC, EDTEA, ULM Long - term Establish a tourism business support service kiosk inside the information centre for general enquiries and requests relating to tourism.
+ULM, KCDM, UCTO, EDTEA Short- term Establish a Restaurant in Port Durnford to sell Local cuisine and food outlets, focused on fresh seafood sales.
+UCTO, ULM Long - term Ensure that Tour guides and Tour operators are always readily available to assist walk-in tourists at the information centre.
+UCTO Short- term The Development of a Suitable Tourist Signage Develop proper tourism signage in and around the identified tourist sites within the proposed uMhlathuze Tourism Route.
+EDTEA, KCDM, ULM R0,5m Short- term Tourism Route Development Establish a formal Tourism Route Committee for the planning, coordination and implementation phases of the Route.
+ULM, KCDM, UCTO, EDTEA R0,2m Short- term MEDIUM Conduct solid market research internally (tourism unit within the municipality) that identifies key target markets and their needs - this must be done on an ongoing basis to be responsive to trends and shifts in markets.
+ULM Long - term Use in-house resources and capacity (within the tourism unit) to scrutinise the assets to determine the unique selling features of the area and then develop a macro level strategic plan to consolidate tourism planning for the area.
+ULM, UCTO, KDCM Long - term Determine the size of the membership base for suppliers on the route - the buy-in of these UCTO, ULM Short- term members is critical to the success for they are the ultimate delivery experience.
+It is important to ensproduct mix is diverse and does represent any of the sectors (i.e. accommodations) as visitors will aspects of their experience will be establish a clear brand identity for and then market this according identified. y agents of the sure the not over I expect that all be available.
+For the route UCTO, ULM, TKZN Short --- --- --